 Maximus engages in the bi-partisan political process at the U.S. federal, state, and local levels in order to better understand our government clients’ long-term goals and advance the Company’s business objectives.

-As a government contractor, Maximus believes it is essential to listen and educate policymakers, legislators, and executive branch leadership about the positive and negative impacts that pending public policy actions can have on the government’s goals and Company’s business objectives.
+As a government contractor, Maximus believes it is essential to listen and educate policymakers, legislators, and executive branch leadership about the positive and negative impacts that pending public policy actions can have on the government’s goals.
 We built a network of business consultants and lobbyists that support our marketing, business development, and capture efforts as we continue to seek new opportunities helping government serve the people.

 - Compliance with U.S. laws and Company policies pertaining to political contributions,